PedMan/windows_link_reader/README.md

 2. **Compile the program as indicated in the General Setup**.

 3. **To run the program, you can use the Terminal as in the General Setup** or create a simple script or Automator application for easier access.

+## 📜 License

+This repository is released under the [MIT License](LICENSE).
+Please see the `LICENSE` file for more information.

+## ❓ Support & Questions

+If you have any questions or need support, please feel free to open an issue, a new discussion, or join my twitter.

 ```